 Just over ten years ago, Ryan McGinley burst onto the New York art scene with his candid photographic series, The Kids Are Alright.
 The then 23-year-old had captured a generation through his lens, documenting the pastimes of the hedonistic youth in downtown Manhattan.
 McGinley went on to establish himself as one of the world's most celebrated photographers, a rare talent whose work appeases both artistic and commercial endeavors.
 Amy Kellner interviewed McGinley for Oyster eight years ago; in issue 91 she spoke with him about how his life has changed since then.
-Here is an excerpt from the interview, along with some of the images.
+Here is an excerpt from the interview.

 Amy Kellner: I interviewed you for Oyster back in February 2003, a few months before you were to have your first solo show at the Whitney Museum.
 So let's look at what we talked about back then and see what's changed, cool?

 Ryan McGinley: Yeah, eight years is a lot of time.
 A lot of adventures.